-The Group's activities expose it to a variety of financial risks including market risk, credit risk and liquidity risks.
-The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the business.
-The Group uses, when necessary, derivative financial instruments such as foreign exchange contracts to hedge certain market risk exposures.
-The Group has no derivatives at the end of the financial year.
-The Group uses different methods to measure different types of risk to which it is exposed.
+The group's activities expose it to a variety of financial risks including market risk, credit risk and liquidity risks.
+The group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the business.
+The group uses, when necessary, derivative financial instruments such as foreign exchange contracts to hedge certain market risk exposures.
+The group has no derivatives at the end of the financial year.
+The group uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks and ageing analysis for credit risk.
+The group's policy is to centralise debt and surplus cash balances and also to match the assets and liabilities currency exposure whenever possible.

-Risk management is carried out by the finance function under principles and parameters approved by the Board of Directors.
-The finance function identifies, evaluates and hedges financial risks in close co-operation with the Group's operating units.
+Risk management is carried out by the finance function under principles and parameters approved by the board of directors.
+The finance function identifies, evaluates and hedges financial risks in close co-operation with the group's operating units.